tgstoecker/MuWU/tests/MuWU_ITIS_test_with_mping_TE/README.md

 Tests include all input files.
-Options are already pre-selected for karma TE and this particular test dataset - see [ITIS](https://github.com/Chuan-Jiang/ITIS).
+Options are already pre-selected for mping TE and this particular test dataset - see [ITIS](https://github.com/Chuan-Jiang/ITIS).

 To run enter:
 `snakemake --use-conda --cores xx`